 2. An ORIGINAL letter from UKVI which proves they have received your leave to remain application for a Tier 4 visa to study at Brunel University.

-4. An ORIGINAL letter from the UKVI which confirms you have attended a successful Premium (in-person) Appointment, for a Tier 4 visa to study at Brunel University London.
-The letter will also state that your BRP (which is the new visa) has been ordered and will be sent to you.
+4. An ORIGINAL letter from UKVI which confirms you have attended a successful Premium (in-person) Appointment, for a Tier 4 visa to study at Brunel University London.
+The letter will also state that your BRP (which is the new visa) will be sent to you in the coming days.

 5. If you have recently submitted an online Tier 4 application but have not yet had confirmation from UKVI that your supporting documents have been received, you must bring your printed application cover sheet and a postal receipt to confirm you have posted the supporting documents.
 If you have applied for the premium service, you do not need to send your documents to UKVI but will need to provide the evidence of your premium appoitment date.